hutch2323/CP1291-CourseProject-JQueryPlugin/README.md

 This step is crutial to initializing the <select></select> drop-down list.
 Note: If using the /script.js file provided, this step is not necessary.

 ## Step 4:
 If you would like to customize the popup overlay, you may do so in js/app.js.
-As seen in the following snippet of code, there are a variety of customizable options, which include:
+However, before customizing, you should first review the following options:

 ### Popup Overlay:
 ```js